gitlabhq/gitlabhq/doc/ci/yaml/README.md

 >**Note:**
 Introduced in GitLab 8.9 and GitLab Runner v1.3.0.

-`artifacts:expire_in` is used to remove uploaded artifacts after specified time.
-By default artifacts are stored on GitLab forver.
-`expire_in` allows to specify after what time the artifacts should be removed.
-The artifacts will expire counting from the moment when they are uploaded and stored on GitLab.
+`artifacts:expire_in` is used to delete uploaded artifacts after the specified time.
+By default, artifacts are stored on GitLab forever. `expire_in` allows you to specify how long artifacts should live before they expire, counting from the time they are uploaded and stored on GitLab.

-After artifacts uploading you can use the **Keep** button on build page to keep the artifacts forever.
+You can use the **Keep** button on the build page to override expiration and keep artifacts forever.

-Artifacts are removed every hour, but they are not accessible after expire date.
+By default, artifacts are deleted hourly (via a cron job), but they are not accessible after expiry.

-The value of `expire_in` is a elapsed time.
-The example of parsable values:
+The value of `expire_in` is an elapsed time.
+Examples of parseable values:
 - '3 mins 4 sec'
 - '2 hrs 20 min'
 - '2h20min'